-Within School District No. 33, OT/PT services are provided jointly by the District and Fraser Valley Child Development Centre.
-Therapists are included in the educational team and use a collaborative approach to plan appropriate intervention to meet individual student needs.
+Occupational therapy (OT) and physical therapy (PT) services are provided jointly by the Chilliwack School District and Fraser Valley Child Development Centre.
+Therapists may be included in a student's educational support team.
+We use a collaborative approach to plan appropriate interventions to support students.
 Services are usually provided in the school, but may also take place in the home or community as needed.

 - Involvement with the IEP process

 Occupational and Physical Therapists help children to function in their occupation or life roles such as school tasks, play and self-care activities.
 The goal is to promote functional independence for each student within the school and community, and to enhance their educational goals.
 Specific areas looked at include:

 - Sensory processing - sitting still, using play-doh

 - Fine motor development - holding pencils, scissors

 - Self-care skills - eating, dressing, toileting, hygiene

 - Equipment - seating, wheelchairs, commodes, walkers, standers